 Today, more than ever, Navies face a real challenge in the deployment of their assets.
 The resurgence of great power competition is bringing back concerns about the likelihood of high intensity engagements.
 From asymmetric threats to the deployment of highly manoeuvrable hypersonic missiles and stealth aircraft, today’s adversaries have one priority goal: saturating a ship’s defences with a variety of advanced systems.
-Yet, following decades of defence budget cuts, many Navies are having to stretch their limited resources – crew and platforms – to address an ever increasing variety of threats across a wide range of theatres of operations.
+Yet, many Navies are having to stretch their constrained resources – crew and platforms – to address an ever increasing variety of threats across a wide range of theatres of operations.

 Beyond Mere Defence